Antisemitism at the University of Minnesota

 Jewish Students at the University of Minnesota

-By the 1930s Jewish students had been attending the University for many decades.
+Jewish students had been attending the University for many decades by the 1930s.
 They came from the Twin Cities, from the smaller towns and cities of Minnesota, and also from out of state.
 Because of pervasive antisemitism, Jews were viewed as different from other white students for many reasons.
 They were not Christian; many of them were urban, and many supported left-wing causes, particularly in the 1930s.
 Many Jews from the northeast were active in the labor movement, in the fight for racial integration, and human rights.
 They were the objects of antisemitic stereotypes that portrayed Jews as misers, unscrupulous in business, and immoral.

 The undergraduate world of the University of Minnesota was built on social fraternities, sororities, and many interest groups that were rigidly separated by religion, race, and gender.
 The Minnesota Daily, honor societies, some clubs, and political organizations did include Jews, but virtually no African Americans.
 In this world of parallel organizations, minority students often found a sense of security and community by establishing their own separate groups, not the least because they were barred from all others.
 The Menorah Society, founded for faculty and students in 1903, and then Hillel, founded in 1923, were both national movements to enable Jewish students to connect with one another.

-The University of Minnesota had Jewish and African American social fraternities and sororities because both groups were barred from entering the Greek system.
+The University of Minnesota had Jewish and African American social fraternities and sororities because both groups were barred from entering what was known as the Greek system.
 Jews also created their own pre-professional organizations for the same reason.
 The University had chapters of a Jewish engineering fraternity, Sigma Alpha Sigma; dentistry, Alpha Omega; medicine, Phi Delta Epsilon; and pharmacy, Alpha Beta Phi.

-When students, parents, or members of the Jewish community complained about their exclusion to administrators, their concerns were explained away as the fault of employers, householders who ran boarding houses, or students’ intolerance.
+When students, parents, or members of the Jewish community complained about their exclusion to administrators, their concerns were blamed on employers, householders who ran boarding houses, or students’ intolerance.
 Jewish students, like African American students, were called to task for having the wrong expectations.
 Because many of them embraced the same prejudices toward Jews, University administrators rarely took a stand or used their leverage to change policies related to Jewish or African American students until well into the 1950s, and most often decades after that.

 The Case of Coffman Union: Unwanted Jewish Students

 One of the most disturbing expressions of campus antisemitism in this era is visible in a correspondence between the directors of the University of Minnesota’s Student Union and Cornell University’s Union.
-In the year 2000, the letters were discovered in Coffman Union around 2000, hidden behind a folder marked “X” in a long-forgotten file cabinet.
-G. R. Higgins, director of the newly built University of Minnesota Student Union wrote in 1941 to Cornell University’s student union director Foster Coffin to complain about the “Jewish use of the building,” he remarked that “their person is diluted with a tremendous amount of non-Jewish students.”
+In the year 2000, the letters were discovered in Coffman Union, hidden within a folder marked “X” in a long-forgotten file cabinet.
+G. R. Higgins, director of the newly built University of Minnesota Student Union wrote in 1941 to Cornell University’s student union director Foster Coffin to complain about the “Jewish use of the building.”
+He remarked about Jewish students that “their person is diluted with a tremendous amount of non-Jewish students.”
 Jews were rendered as alien and repulsive, only tolerable if they were outnumbered by non-Jewish students.
 They were racialized by reference to blood (diluted).
-The director could not find them “committing a specific sin,” but felt burdened by their presence.
+The director could not find them “committing a specific sin,” but felt burdened by their mere presence.
 This exchange took place in 1941 when the Nazi ideology focused on racial genocide against Jews was firmly in place.
-The language of the letter is disturbingly close to that of the Nazis.
+The language of the letter is disturbingly close to that used by the Nazis.

 The Case of Jewish Students and Housing: “Too Many Jews”

 From the 1920s to the 1950s, boarding houses offered rooms and meals to students throughout Minneapolis neighborhoods.
 Until well into the 1950s, “householders” who ran these homes had the right to reject Jewish, African American, and also foreign students.
-The University, only under pressure from student members of the NAACP, stopped giving householders “preference cards,” which allowed them to refuse boarders on the basis of race, religion, or nationality.
+The University, only under pressure from student members of the NAACP in the 19xxs, stopped giving householders “preference cards,” which allowed them to refuse boarders on the basis of race, religion, or nationality.

 The Calmenson Sisters Could Not Find Housing

-In 1923, the daughters of Phil Calmenson, of Montevideo, were excluded from a boarding house near campus because, they were told, they were “of Jewish descent.”
-Mr. Calmenson felt the need to turn to the local School Superintendent, Mr. J. J. Bohlander, for help in addressing the problem.
+In 1923, Miriam and Jeanette Calmenson, the daughters of Phil Calmenson, of Montevideo, were excluded from a boarding house near campus because, they were told, they were “of Jewish descent.”
+Mr. Calmenson felt the need to turn to his local School Superintendent, Mr. J. J. Bohlander, for help in addressing the problem.
 He appeared to believe he could not be effective if he contacted the University himself.

-Boarding houses were given “rankings” by the University of Minnesota, and the woman who ran the one where the Calmensons were roomers appeared to worry about her standing.
+Boarding houses were given “rankings” by the University of Minnesota, and Mrs. A.B.
+Christopherson who ran the one where the Calmensons were roomers worried about her standing.
 The presence of “too many Jewish girls,” she explained, lowered the ranking, imperilled her ability to succeed financially, and thus justified why they should be excluded.
 The Director of the Housing Bureau, Mary Staples, claimed she never said “Jews downgraded a house.”
 She met with Miss Calmenson and the woman who ran the house but “it did not succeed in clearing it up.”